Over Thousand Needy People Avail Free Quality Meal At G-9 Langar Khana - UrduPoint

 Over Thousand Needy People Avail Free Quality Meal At G-9 Langar Khana

-The government's Langar Khana (almshouse) has been offering quality food to thousands of laborers, travelers, and needy people on daily basis with dignity and respect in Sector G-9/4 of the Capital

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Aug, 2021 ) :The government's Langar Khana (almshouse) has been offering quality food to thousands of laborers, travelers, and needy people on daily basis with dignity and respect in Sector G-9/4 of the Capital.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Aug, 2021 ) :The government's Langar Khana (alms house) has been offering quality food to thousands of laborers, travelers, and needy people on daily basis with dignity and respect in Sector G-9/4 of the Capital.

 Almost 100 needy people were offered breakfast at the 'Langar Khana' accompanied by Lunch to at least 400 laborers and dinner to over 500 poor people at a time, said Senior Official of Langar Khana Zahid Mehmood in an exclusive interaction with APP.